 Looking to get an aerial hoop (a.k.a. a lyra) for your aerial practice?
-There are different sizes to choose from and if you need some help picking the right size, use this as a guide…
+There are different sizes to choose from and if you need some help picking the right size to get you started in your aerial arts practice, use this as a guide…

 Aerial hoops, also known as lyras, are measured in inches by their diameter – or all the way across the middle of the hoop – on the outside edge.
 The method we recommend for picking the right hoop size is to measure, from seated, from your seat to the top of your head plus one or two fists above your head.
 Add a couple of inches depending on the thickness of the hoop.

-For someone less flexible, a smaller hoop can be a bit less comfortable.
-However, if you get a hoop too large it can be a problem for moves like jack knife / fishhook when you need to extend your leg across the diameter of the hoop.
+For someone less flexible, a smaller lyra can be a bit less comfortable.
+However, if you get an aerial hoop too large it can be a problem for moves like jack knife / fishhook when you need to extend your leg across the diameter of the hoop.

 There are also different types of aerial hoops to choose from: tabless, single tab, double tab.
 This is referring to the rigging point on the hoop (in class you may have heard us call it the “taco” too).